- User Expectations

 By sharing the information on WordPress.org, you ensure that it is kept available for all WordPress users.

 We need to keep the forums friendly, so, occasionally, topic content will be moderated.
 In severe cases, users may be blocked.
 This might mean anything from the light editing of some posts to complete removal of topics and deactivation of accounts.
 It should really go without saying, but the following are likely candidates for moderation or intervention

-- Do not post email addresses, ask others to post their email or solicit contacting people off of the forums.
+- Do not post email addresses, ask others to post their email, or solicit contacting people off the forums.

 - Do not post simply to request feedback on your site.